kylynfaye/STAcc-v2/README.txt

 Remember to first make an account on Space-Track.org in order to access TLEs.

-Visit the deployed streamlit website here:
-Or download the package, navigate to the downloaded folder, and run:
+Download the package, navigate to the downloaded folder, and run:
-    streamlit run streamlit.py
+    `streamlit run streamlit.py`
 in the terminal.

 Please contact kylyn.smith@yale.edu for any inquiries!